bengtmartensson/ABeacon/README.md

 static "factory" function newInstance should be called, which returns a pointer to the newly created instance, provided it has not been instantiated before.
 The user then has to call the send() function on a regular basis, e.g. every 10 to 60 seconds.
-See BeaconMain.cpp for an example.
+See examples/Beacon.ino for an example.

 The class requires that the Ethernet has been setup before calling newInstance.